euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Storage/Cloud DataStore.md

 	- Key names
 - Avoid slash in kind names and custom key names
 - Avoid sensitive information in a Cloud Project ID
+- For numeric keys
+	- Don't use negative numbers
+	- Don't use value 0
+	- Get a block of IDs using the allocatedIds() method if you want to assign your own numeric IDs
+	- Avoid monotonically increasing values

 **Reads and writes**
 - Max write rate to an entity group is 1/second